Sunday, September 4, 2011

 Television is a relatively recent phenomenon.
-When I grew up in the 1960's, as a child, I assumed it was part of the world (much as today's kids take the Internet or cell phones).
+When I grew up in the 1960's, as a child, I assumed it was part of the world (much as today's kids take the Internet or cell phones for granted).
 But my parents, raised on Radio, thought otherwise, and were alarmed at the amount of time we kids spend watching the "boob tube".
 But they watched it, too, as television was seen as the "next step up" from Radio.

 Their parents, of course, were alarmed at how much time my parents spend listening to the Radio.
 And let's face it, the "golden age of radio" - as short as it was - was about as banal as TeeVee today.

 The process continues, of course.
 Today, Internet addiction is a problem for many (including myself).
 Kids spend the hours we spent watching re-runs of "Hogan's Heroes" on the Internet instead, texting, facebooking, twittering, or, ironically enough, watching the same television re-runs we watched, only this time on YouTube.

 And the marketers are at it again.
 Instead of blaring obnoxious advertisements at you every 5 minutes (at a volume level higher than the programming), the insert banner ads, sidebar ads, popup ads, animated gifs, or whatever it takes, to get your attention - to capture you eyeballs.

 And not surprisingly, these ads on the Internet are all for - real crappy rotten deals.
 Lease a new car.
 Refinance your home.
 Click here to find out the one trick of the tiny belly.